ISO 14064-1 sheet

 14064-1

-Specification and guidance, at the organizational level, for the quantification and reporting of GHG emissions and removals.
+Specification and guidance, at the organisational level, for the quantification and reporting of GHG emissions and removals.

 14064- 2

-Specification and guidance, at the project level, for the quantification, monitoring and reporting of emission reductions or increases in GHG removals.
+Specification and guidance, at the project level, for the quantification, monitoring and reporting of reductions in emissions or increases in GHG removals.

 14064- 3